 (1) Freedom of Information (FOI) returns have now been received from all 22 Scottish NHS Boards on the subject of how they record payments to healthcare workers from the Pharmaceutical Industry and if these are open and transparent to all.
 The results are worse than disappointing.

-Full communication and register files (if available) are here: https://www.whatdotheyknow.com/user/peter_j_gordon/requests
+Full communications and register files (if available) are here

-(2) The USA, since five days ago, has a SUNSHINE ACT: look here and see what such statute-based transparency is beginning to reveal (that had previously been kept in the dark) http://projects.propublica.org/docdollars/
+(2) The USA, since five days ago, has a SUNSHINE ACT: look here and see what such statute-based transparency is beginning to reveal that which had previously been kept in the dark)

 In case you think that this could not affect Scotland, well as just one example, Henry A. Nasrallah came to NHS Forth Valley and gave sponsored education on Risperdal in July 2009.
 He is in the top ten educators earning from the Pharmaceutical Industry with at least $647,341 changing hands.